 Valley Forge Tooling

-From a sentence to a setup‑ready machining recipe.
+From a sentence to a shop‑ready machining process plan.

 from plain‑English input